MINNESOTA

 Bamber Hills (also called Rochester Ski Hill)

-Barkers Alps (also called North Star Tow)
+Barkers Alps (also called North Star Tow, became Ski Strom 2 in 1959)

 Battle Creek Park